Custom Barndominium Plans vs. Stock Plans: Which Is Better?

 A stock plan gives you a ready-made layout that may already solve most of your needs.
 A custom plan gives you more control over every major decision, but it usually takes more time and costs more upfront.

 A stock plan is usually best when you find a design that is already close to what you want.
-A custom plan is usually best when your needs are specific enough that modifying an existing plan would not solve the problem.
+A custom plan is usually best when your needs are specific enough that an existing plan would require major changes.

 Why Stock Barndominium Plans Are Popular

-Stock barndominium plans are often popular because they:
+Stock barndominium plans are popular because they can:

 - Save time